 Here’s something else a lot of people don’t realize: the stress that comes from inside causes as much trouble as external stressors.
 That’s why it’s essential to identify internal stress – especially these days – and do whatever you can to combat it.

-And then there’s the fact that external stressors can stir up internal stress from long ago!
+And there may be new external stressors that can stir up internal stress from long ago!
 It’s so important to realize that all stress can have the same impact on your body – so it all needs to be addressed!

 Understanding the Connection Between Depression and Stress

-Not one person that I’ve talked to in the last few weeks has said they haven’t felt anysadness, fear, or anxiety.
-I’m not sure I’d believe them if they did!
+When Covid was a top concern, every person I talked to said they felt sadness, fear, or anxiety.
 But that’s not the depression I’m talking about here.
-Responding to major losses, like the ones we’ve all experienced recently, brings on sadness and grief – but depression is so much more than that.
+Responding to major losses, like the ones we all experienced then, brings on sadness and grief – but depression is so much more than that.

 Depression can’t be “pushed through” by ignoring it.
 Depression lasts a lot longer than a day or two, and trying to handle it simply by binge watching Netflix (which can be quite effective as a short term coping mechanism) could cause even more harm!
 While symptoms can range from very mild to severe, depression is a common, serious medical condition that impacts more than 300 million people worldwide, according to the World Health Organization.